 If you missed last month’s Courageous Conversation around America’s Original Sin, it’s not too late to join in this week either in person Sunday at 11:30am or over Zoom Tuesday at 2:00pm.
 Because we are using the language of “sin” as disciples of Jesus, it’s only appropriate to move to repentance.
-Christians don’t just say “this is bad.”
+Christians don’t just say “This is bad.”
 We work to transform this world in the name and image of God, work that begins with each of us.

 The authors of the New Testament understood sin as hamartia, a way of “missing the mark” in the things we do or fail to do.
 Just as sin turns us away from the love of God and one another, repentance is the means of turning back, of returning to wholeness and life through, simply, dealing with our stuff.
-The good news reminds us that God’s abundant love and forgiveness are always there as soon as we acknowledge our need for them and turn away from the sin which warps, distorts, and disorders our relationships.
+The good news reminds us that God’s abundant love and forgiveness are always there as soon as we acknowledge our need for them and turn away from the sin that warps, distorts, and disorders our relationships.

 Remember, though: you are always invited to God’s abundant table.
-It’s never too late to throw up a hand and say “help!”
+It’s never too late to throw up a hand and say “Help!”